Gymboree

 Gymboree is owned by The Children's Place.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Gymboree “Not Good Enough”.
+Here we rate Gymboree “It's a Start”.
 These are a few factors influencing its score:

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.